drupalprojects/dslm/README.txt

 drush dslm-info
 Will display the current core and any managed profiles linked to the directory you're in.

-drush dslm-switch-core
+drush dslm-switch-core [core]-[version]
 Will prompt you to switch the core.
 If you specify a valid core on the command line, it will be used, otherwise, you will be prompted.

-drush dslm-add-profile
-Will prompt you to add a managed installation profile.
+drush dslm-add-profile [profile name] [profile version] Will prompt you to add a managed installation profile.
 If you specify a valid profile on the command line, it will be used, otherwise, you will be prompted.
+If option "--upgrade" is passed, dslm will remove the already symlinked profile of "profile name" and add your new specified (or prompted) version.

+drush dslm-remove-profile [profile name]
+Removes a managed profile.